matias123ge/Resilient_Feature_Driven/README.md

 # feature-deletion-robust-regression

+Author: Matias Kühnau

+Special thanks to Akylas Stratigakos for the base code and mentoring.

 Repository for resilient energy forecasting against missing features at test time.

 - ``FDR_regressor.py``: the main script for feature deletion-robust regression.
 The user specifies the selected quantile, robustness budget, and the solution method (reformulation, affinely adjustable reformulation).